-When staff members are on active night duty, they must carry out regular checks on all residents/patients i during their period of duty.
-The frequency of checks may vary according to the needs of the residents/patient.
-However, as a minimum, the residents/patient must be checked every hour.
+When staff members are on active night duty, they must carry out regular checks on all resident/patients in the house or unit during their period of duty.
+The frequency of checks may vary according to the needs of the resident/ patient.
+However, as a minimum, the resident/patient must be checked every hour.
 Staff should carry out checks in a quiet manner so as not to disturb or wake unnecessarily.